 Glossary R Return to main Glossary index RailCom A relatively new DCC standard to implement return messages from a train/decoder.
-It was originally developed by Lenz, and is now a RailCommunity standard.
+It was originally developed by Lenz, and is now a NMRA standard.
 Further development is in progress by European companies, and this extension is called RailComPlus.
-RailCom works by having the command-station/booster stop driving the rails between DCC packets and placing a short circuit across the track for approx. 470uS, during the inter-message idle packets and is known as the "cutout", then the decoder generates a 30 mA serial encoded signal on to the track.
-The data output by the decoder can be in either Channel 1 or Channel 2 or both, Channel 1 is for the loco addresses that the decoder will respond to.
-Channel 1 data is unsolicited data 2 (6 bit) bytes in size called datagrams, that is to say the data is sent out without being requested and is received and decoded by "local" detectors around the layout in track "blocks".
-Channel 2 data can be up to 6 (6 bit) bytes and is only transmitted out by the decoder in response to a command sent by the command station. this data is received and decoded by only one "global" detector on the layout.
-Therefore the maximum data transmitted in the DCC cutout period for CH1 and CH2 is 8 bytes (datagrams).
-An example of RailCom Channel 1 detectors are shown here railcom.
+RailCom works by having the command-station/booster stop driving the rails between DCC packets, during the inter-message idle packets, and then the decoder generates a 20 mA serial encoded signal.
+This is decoded by the command-station or other RailCom decoder(s).
 RailCom/Plus allows: the identification of unknown trains; block occupancy; transmission of train information, such as its actual speed; and more efficient 'on-the-main' programming.
-See: RailCommunity standard and ESU RailCom Plus.
-Raspberry Pi RASPBERRY PI FOUNDATION provide low-cost, high-performance computers that people use to learn, solve problems and have fun.
-Two current models of single board computer running LINUX based system with several development environments...
-Pi Zero (aka Pi0) 1 GHz single-core CPU, 512 MB RAM, HDMI, USB and 40 pin GPIO (~ $\pm4)$ Pi 3 B (aka Pi3) 1.2 GHz quad-core CPU, 1 GB RAM, Ethernet, Wireless, Bluetooth, HDMI, 4 x USB and 40 pin GPIO ( $\sim$ £35) RC filter A resistance and capacitor network to limit a particular frequency Or noise rejection from motors Rectification The process of converting alternating current (AC) to direct current (DC). most offten using diodes.
+See: NMRA standard and ESU RailCom Plus.
+RC filter A resistance and capacitor network to limit a particular frequency Or noise rejection from motors Rectification The process of converting alternating current (AC) to direct current (DC). most offten using diodes.
 The diodes are commonly arranged in a set of 4 combined in one package.
 See also "Bridge rectifier".